chevybowtie/NESDR-Smart-v5-APRS-iGate/README.md

 - `--device-id SERIAL` to select a specific RTL-SDR device
 - `--config PATH` to point at an alternate configuration file

 WSPR data is stored beneath `~/.local/share/neo-rx/wspr/` by default (or `~/.local/share/neo-rx/instances/<id>/wspr/` when using `--instance-id`).
-Each worker run creates a timestamped or instance-labeled directory under `wspr/runs/` for spots and upload queue.
+Each listen run creates a timestamped or instance-labeled directory under `wspr/runs/` for spots and upload queue.

 ### WSPR uploader configuration